AlonaZharova/Data_driven_uni_research_management/README.md

 Due to the data privacy reasons we are unfortunately not allowed to publish the data used in this paper.
 However, we do provide the aggregated numbers to reproduce each of the visualizations.
 Each folder in this repo contains all the data that is needed to run the codes.

+## Reproducing results

+The repository contains four visualizations in the corresponding folders.
+Each folder has an R code that produces a visualization, a csv file with data and a resulting plot.

 ## Project structure
 ````
 ├── README.txt                                                  # this readme file
 |
-├── DMFchord                                                    # Plots a chord diagram
+├── DMFchord                                                    # plots a chord diagram
 │   ├──  DMFchord.R
 │   ├──  DMFchord.csv
 │   ├──  DMFchordCol.csv